-Over the years, I’d worked counterintelligence, espionage and terrorism cases.
+Over the years, I’d worked counterintelligence, espionage, and terrorism cases.
 But the only time I felt truly terrified was in front of a live TV camera.
-The FBI needed someone who could come across as witty, credible and polished.
+The FBI needed someone who could come across as witty, credible, and polished.
 I’m the type of person who comes up with the best retorts about 20 minutes after the question is asked.
 I needed to learn how to think quicker on my feet.

 I had to learn the ropes from the bottom up.
 I was tempted to feel humiliated by my lack of experience; instead, I felt humbled by all I had yet to learn.
 There was no resentment, only a slow understanding that we are all students of life.

 One of the dumbest things you can do in your career is stay, for years, in your comfort zone.
-Not only will you get bored, you’re likely to forget that no job is secure.
+Not only will you get bored, but you’re also likely to forget that no job is secure.

 The only thing that is secure is your belief in yourself and your ability to contribute to something that matters to you in life.
 If you maintain that mindset, you’ll find rewarding work no matter where you end up.
 But to land on your feet, you need to continually push yourself out of your comfort zone.

-Successful entrepreneurs, leaders and small-business owners understand that if they want to stay ahead of change, they’ll need to do things that have never been done before.
+Successful entrepreneurs, leaders, and small-business owners understand that if they want to stay ahead of change, they’ll need to do things that have never been done before.
 This means taking risk and having people ready to step out of their comfort zones.
 Innovation requires a mindset that is willing to dive into new and unproven areas.